Dynamic Process Simulation: When do we really need it?

 Figure 3: Drain Tank Pressure Results

 Dynamic simulation provides a higher level of process analysis.
 This allows the process engineer to answer difficult questions that may be complex if not impossible to answer with traditional steady state simulation.
-It is the proper tool for processes which involve transient conditions, real-time behaviour and batch and semi-batch process.
+It is the proper tool for processes that involve transient conditions, real-time behaviour and batch and semi-batch process.
 Remember there is no such thing as “steady state,” the world is always changing!

 Try to identify your case with the list provided above to determine whether or not dynamic simulation will provide benefits for your project.
 If you have any further queries, please do not hesitate to contact us here.
 Process Ecology will be glad to help you get one step ahead!